Coming to America: Plot

-Meanwhile, although Akeem thrives on hard work and learning how commoners live, Semmi is not comfortable with living in such meager conditions.
-After a dinner date with Lisa is thwarted when Semmi furnishes their apartment with a hot tub and other luxuries, Akeem confiscates his money and donates it to two homeless men.
+Although Akeem thrives on hard work and learning how commoners live, Semmi is not comfortable with living in such meager conditions.
+After a dinner date with Lisa is thwarted when Semmi furnishes their apartment with a hot tub and other luxuries, Akeem confiscates his money and donates it to a homeless Mortimer and Randolph Duke.
 Semmi wires a telegraph to King Jaffe for more money, prompting the Joffers to travel to Queens to find him.

-Cleo initially disapproves of Akeem, as he believes he is poor and therefore not good enough for his daughter.
+Cleo initially disapproves of Akeem as he believes he is poor and therefore not good enough for his daughter.
 He becomes ecstatic when he discovers that Akeem is actually an extremely wealthy prince, after meeting his parents.
-When Akeem discovers that his parents have arrived in New York, he and Lisa go to the McDowell residence to lie low where Cleo welcomes them.
+When Akeem discovers that his parents have arrived in New York, he and Lisa go to the McDowell residence in Jamaica Estates to lie low and Cleo welcomes them while driving away Darryl.
 After Cleo's bond with Akeem is ruined by the unexpected arrival of the Zamundan entourage, Lisa later becomes angry and confused that Akeem lied to her about his identity.
-Akeem explains that he wanted her to love him for who, not what, he is, even offering to renounce his throne, but Lisa, still hurt and angry, refuses to marry him.
-Despondent, Akeem resigns himself to the arranged marriage, but as they leave, Jaffe is reprimanded by Aoleon for clinging to outdated traditions instead of thinking of their son's happiness.
+Akeem explains that he wanted her to love him for who, not what, he is, even offering to renounce his throne.
+Still hurt and angry, Lisa refuses to marry him.
+Despondent, Akeem resigns himself to the arranged marriage.
+As they leave, Aoleon reprimands Jaffe for clinging to outdated traditions instead of thinking of their son's happiness.

-At the wedding procession, a still-heartbroken Akeem becomes surprised when his veiled bride is Lisa herself.
+At the wedding procession, a still-heartbroken Akeem becomes surprised when his veiled bride is Lisa herself as Cleo also comes out.
 Following the ceremony, they ride happily in a carriage to the cheers of Zamundans.
 Witnessing such splendor, Lisa is both surprised and touched by the fact that Akeem would have given it up just for her.
 Akeem offers again to abdicate if she does not want this life, but Lisa playfully declines.